kubevirt/user-guide/docs/operations/snapshot_restore_api.md

 KubeVirt leverages the `VolumeSnapshot` functionality of Kubernetes [CSI drivers](https://kubernetes-csi.github.io/docs/drivers.html) for capturing persistent `VirtualMachine` state.
 So, you should make sure that your `VirtualMachine` uses `DataVolumes` or `PersistentVolumeClaims` backed by a `StorageClass` that supports `VolumeSnapshots` and a `VolumeSnapshotClass` is properly configured for that `StorageClass`.

+KubeVirt looks for Kubernetes Volume Snapshot related APIs/resources in the `v1` version.
+To make sure that KubeVirt's snapshot controller is able to snapshot the VirtualMachine and referenced volumes as expected, Kubernetes Volume Snapshot APIs must be served from `v1` version.

 To list `VolumeSnapshotClasses`:

 ```bash